 In 1985, Buchanan returned to the White House to work as director of communications at the beginning of President Ronald Reagan's second term.
 After two years, he resumed his far more lucrative writing and broadcasting career.
 He has appeared regularly on the political television shows Crossfire and The McLaughlin Group and has hosted his own radio program, Buchanan & Co.

-A steadfast critic of Reagan's successor, George Bush, Buchanan announced his candidacy for the Republican presidential nomination in 1992, when Bush was running for reelection.
+A steadfast critic of Reagan's successor, George H.W.
+Bush, Buchanan announced his candidacy for the Republican presidential nomination in 1992, when Bush was running for reelection.
 He won 37 percent of the vote in the New Hampshire primary, but that marked the high point of his electoral support.
+In the summer of 1992, after his supporters threatened a revolt, he was granted the opportunity to address the Republican national convention.
+He ran again in 1996, but garnered even less support.